The catalytic converter is an important part of your car’s emission system.

-If you notice a sudden decrease in your gas mileage, it could be a sign that your catalytic converter is clogged or going bad.
+If you notice a sudden decrease in your gas mileage, it could be a sign of a clogged catalytic converter, or perhaps a faulty one.
 When your engine gets less oxygen — or when there is resistance in the exhaust path — your engine has to work harder, which ultimately consumes more fuel, causing you to get fewer miles to the gallon.

 #4: When you push the gas pedal, you don’t go any faster.